cha0ticcoder/mcvx/README.md

           Terrains
           much more...

-Features planned:
+# Planned Features

+- Base
+- Change Textures
-- Own Texturepacks
+- Own Texturepacks (Minecraft Texture Pack Compatibility)
-- Models for Fences and other not-full-block Blocks
+- Models for Fences and other non-full-blocks
+- ...